zero1limited/mdoq-docs/docs/tutorials/upgrade-magento.md

 ### Upgrading Magento 1 Community Edition

+With MDOQ > Support > Code Editor view  app/etc/modules/Cm_RedisSession.xml and ensure the <active> tag contains true NOT false

 Please note that this will only work when you are upgrading to the latest available version of Magento 1.
-Type
+Type the following into

+* MDOQ > Support > SSH Web Console

 ```
 chmod +x ./mage; ./mage mage-setup; ./mage sync; ./mage sync-pear; ./mage config-set preferred_state stable